Abillash-T/NBA-playoff-impact-model/README.md

 - Merges per-game stats with advanced stats into unified team and player datasets
 - Saves cleaned datasets to `data/processed/`

-# feature_engineering.py
+# feature_analysis.py

-Creates the final modeling datasets from processed team and player statistics.
+Performs feature selection on processed NBA team and player statistics.

 Features:
-- Creates a binary playoff outcome label (`deep_playoff_run`) from playoff win totals
+- Creates a binary playoff outcome label (`made_conf_finals`) indicating whether a team reached the Conference Finals.
-- Engineers interpretable team efficiency metrics (three-point rate, free throw rate)
+- Engineers interpretable team efficiency metrics, including three-point rate and free throw rate.
-- Selects each team's highest-PIE player per season and extracts their key stats, prefixed with `top1_`
+- Selects each team's highest-PIE player per season and extracts their key statistics, prefixed with `top1_`.
-- Saves playoff and regular season datasets separately to `data/features/`
+- Splits the data chronologically, using the first 80% of seasons for training and the final 20% for testing.
+- Performs feature selection using LASSO regression and a classification tree.
+- Saves the selected features for use in subsequent forecasting models.

 # modeling.py